Noise-robust ground state energy estimates from deep quantum circuits: Noise robustness in the QCM approach

 The variational approach to Hamiltonian problems is a familiar starting point in quantum computing.
 Given a trial state $\ket{\psi(\vec{\theta})}$, parameterised by $\vec{\theta}$, the expectation value of the Hamiltonian $\langle H\rangle \equiv \bra{\psi(\vec{\theta})} H \ket{\psi(\vec{\theta})}$ is an upper bound to the true ground state energy $E_{\rm 0}$ and can be minimised with respect to $\vec{\theta}$.
 On a quantum computer, the trial state is encoded by a quantum circuit parameterised by $\vec{\theta}$ and the output sampled to produce estimates of $\langle H\rangle$ (the first Hamiltonian moment), which are then fed into a classical optimisation loop to minimise over $\vec{\theta}$~\cite{vqe,qaoa}.
 In this optimisation loop, it is the cost function evaluation step -- the preparation and measurement of $\langle H \rangle$ -- that is the primary action of the quantum computer, where variational quantum algorithms are thought to have an edge over their classical counterparts.
 It was realised some time ago that quantum computers may also be useful in the determination of Hamiltonian moments~$\langle H^n \rangle$~\cite{duan, jones}, and recently there have been a number of developments on this theme, both theoretically and experimentally~\cite{hv2020,mj-chem,kowalski2020quantum,seki2021quantum,suchsland2021algorithmic,momentsreview}.

-Our approach, summarised in Figure~\ref{Fig1}(a), provides a moments-based correction to the ground state energy estimate, and is based on the QCM framework~\cite{hv2020} in the context of Lanczos expansion theory for Hamiltonian systems~\cite{pexp}.
+Our approach provides a moments-based correction to the ground state energy estimate, and is based on the QCM framework~\cite{hv2020} in the context of Lanczos expansion theory for Hamiltonian systems~\cite{pexp}.
 In particular, we focus on the analytical expression for the order $\langle H^4\rangle$ estimate of the ground state energy, $E_0^{\rm L(4)}$, which was derived from Lanczos expansion theory in~\cite{general}:

 where $c_n$ are the cumulants associated with the Hamiltonian moments $\langle H^n\rangle$: